BlinkZer0/LM-Studio-IDE-Plugin/README.md

-# BlinkZeroLocalCompletion
+# LM Studio IDE Plugin

-A powerful VS Code extension that integrates Local LLM servers with Agent-Cascade MCP tools, providing AI-powered coding assistance directly in your editor with instant completions.
+A powerful VS Code extension that integrates LM Studio and other Local LLM servers with Agent-Cascade MCP tools, providing AI-powered coding assistance directly in your editor with instant completions.

 ## Features